New to using coconut flour? These coconut flour recipes are kitchen-tested and are the best of the best you’ll find on the internet!

 - Store the coconut milk in the refrigerator.

-- Next, spread the pulp that was leftover from making the milk out on a cookie sheet.
+- Next, spread the coconut pulp that was leftover from making the milk out on a cookie sheet lined with parchment paper.

 - Use a fork or a whisk to break up the pulp.
 Try to get as many lumps out as possible.